-BUT NEVER INVEST IF YOU STILL HAVE DEBTS!
+BUT DON’T INVEST IF YOU STILL HAVE DEBTS!

 If you’re in your twenties, you’re probably skipping on your skin care.
 And I can see why.
 Your skin looks fine – even without trying – and you basically start thinking that it’s gonna last forever.
 Well, you’re soon gonna realize that it’s not.

-You need to start taking care of your skin as soon as possible, and there’s no better way to start than by creating a good skin routine.
-Now, there’s not a perfect skin routine for everybody, because everybody’s skin is different but there are great products.
+You need to start taking care of your skin as soon as possible, and there’s no better way to start than by creating a good skincare routine.

 4. PRACTISE MINDFULNESS EVERYDAY